RunestoneInteractive/thinkcspy/_sources/GeneralIntro/Glossary.rst

     object code
         The output of the compiler after it translates the program.

-    parse
-        To examine a program and analyze the syntactic structure.

     portability
         A property of a program that can run on more than one kind of computer.